Data Quality Metric Library

 Consequence of Poor Quality Data

-Key data input for understanding network demand, including changing demand, for analysis and planning purposes.
+Not considering traffic mix can hinder understanding network demand, including changing demand, for analysis and planning purposes.

 Potential reason(s) for not being at the expected standard unique to this metric